rebeccaly/virgil/wiki/glossary.md

 ## Hashing Functions
 A set of functions used to create and destroy hash objects, get or set the parameters of a hash object, and hash data and session keys.

+## Identity service
+The Virgil service is responsible for the validation of user identities in anything from emails to applications.

 ## Initialization Vector
 (IV) A sequence of random bytes appended to the front of the plaintext before encryption by a block cipher.
 Adding the initialization vector to the beginning of the plaintext eliminates the possibility of having the initial ciphertext block the same for any two messages.
 For example, if messages always start with a common header (a letterhead or "From" line) their initial ciphertext would always be the same, assuming that the same cryptographic algorithm and symmetric key was used.
 Adding a random initialization vector eliminates this from happening